Pantaleon Alvarez: Marriage dissolution bill

 Alvarez, along with 14 co-authors, had formally filed House Bill No. 6027, titled "An Act Providing for Grounds for the Dissolution of a Marriage".
 The bill lists irreconcilable differences or severe and chronic unhappiness causing the "irreparable breakdown of marriage" as the possible grounds for its dissolution.
 The bill prescribes imprisonment of 5 years in prison if spouse is forced to petition for "marriage dissolution".

-After news of the filing, Alvarez's wife broke her silence and revealed her grievances regarding her marriage with Alvarez, revealing that she has long since known that Alvarez had been cheating on her countless times.
+After news of the filing, Alvarez's wife Emelita broke her silence and revealed her grievances regarding her marriage with Alvarez, revealing that she has long since known that Alvarez had been cheating on her countless times.
 That it was only during after he became Speaker that Alvarez had completely broke off relations with her.

-In an interview, Emelita Alvarez said “Actually I was abandoned right after SONA when he became the Speaker.
-We’ve been together for almost 30 years and I’ve been there since the very start that was in ’88.
-We’ve been through ups and downs, I’m there and people of Davao del Norte will testify that I was even the one who campaigned for him but anyway life should go on”.

-Emelita Alvarez also refuted her husband's claim that he's from the Manobo tribe, wherein polygamy is allegedly acceptable.
+She expressed her longstanding support for him, having been by his side since 1988 and even campaigning for him in Davao del Norte.
+Despite the challenges, she emphasized the need to move forward in life.
+She also refuted her husband's claim that he's from the Manobo tribe, wherein polygamy is allegedly acceptable.
 She states that Alvarez was clearly a Catholic when she married him.

 Impeachment efforts against the Vice President and Chief Justice

-Alvarez has been known for facilitating and endorsing impeachment efforts against Vice President, Robredo and Supreme Court Chief Justice, Sereno.
+Alvarez has been known for facilitating and endorsing impeachment efforts against Vice President Leni Robredo and Supreme Court Chief Justice Maria Lourdes Sereno.
 Alvarez's endorsed impeachment complaint against Robredo came after the Vice President reported to the United Nations the state of the country and the War on Drugs that President Duterte's administration is currently conducting.
 Alvarez claims that Robredo's act of portraying the country in a bad light is a betrayal of public trust, and thus impeachable.
 Alvarez has also revealed that the congress will be discussing possible impeachment complaint against Chief Justice Sereno for meddling in the case of the Congress' detention of Ilocos-6, wherein Sereno granted the right of habeas corpus to the six individuals.